Stepwest Stories: Christiane from Germany & her Engineering Internship in Vancouver!

 What has been the biggest challenge about doing your internship abroad?

 The language was the biggest challenge in the beginning because everyone spoke so quickly and it was hard to understand.
 However, I took English classes for a couple weeks before starting my internship in Vancouver and I have quickly adjusted to the language.

 Do you have any advice for those wanting to do an internship in Canada?

-My advice is to research the city you are living in because it will make you feel more comfortable once you start your new adventure.
+I would also recommend to research the city you are going to do your internship in because it will make you feel more comfortable once you start your new adventure.
 Another thing that has helped me was choosing to live in a homestay.
-I like always having someone in contact with me during my time in Vancouver, and my homestay family is very welcoming and accommodating.
+I like having someone always in contact with me during my time in Vancouver, and my homestay family is very welcoming and accommodating.
 I go out with my homestay family from time to time and it’s nice to have someone who is always there for you, besides your host company when you are completing your internship.

-Also, working with Stepwest has been very easy and helpful.
-There is nothing they could have done to make my experience of coming to Canada better.
-When I first started talking to them, they helped me prepare for my interview and that was probably one of the most helpful things they gave me!
-Also they helped me to get everything sorted with my International Co-Op internship work permit under International Experience Canada, so I was sure I was coming to Canada with the right work permit for my internship!
+Working with Stepwest has been very easy and helpful!.
+There is nothing they could have done to make my internship experience of coming to Canada better.
+When I first started talking to them, they helped me prepare for my internship interview and that was probably one of the most helpful things they gave me!
+Also they helped me get everything sorted with my International Co-Op Internship work permit under International Experience Canada, so I was sure I was coming to Canada with the right work permit for my internship!
 It gave me a peace of mind to know that I was in the right hands for my work experience in Canada.